 Today, 23 January 2013, Tanya Savicheva would have been 83-years-old – had she lived.
-But she died, near her hometown of Leningrad in 1944, aged only 14.
+But she died, near her hometown of Leningrad on 1 July 1944, aged only 14.
 But who was Tanya Savicheva?
 The name in Russia is what Anne Frank is to the West – a young innocent victim of World War Two, who left behind a small but lasting legacy.

 Leningrad (modern-day St Petersburg) was in the midst of a devastating 900-day blockade that lasted from September 1941 until January 1944.
 The German army had laid siege to the city, bombarded it and cut off all supplies in its attempt to ‘wipe it off the map’, as Hitler had ordered.

 The Savicheva family had all answered the call to help bolster the city’s defences.
 Tanya, only 11 years old, helped dig anti-tank trenches.
 On 12 September 1941, the largest food warehouse, the Badayev, was destroyed, bombed with German incendiaries.
 Three thousand tonnes of flour burned, thousands of tons of grain went up in smoke, meat frazzled, butter melted, sugar turned molten and seeped into the cellars.
 ‘The streets that night ran with melted chocolate,’ said one witness, ‘and the air was rich and sticky with the smell of burning sugar.’
 The situation, already severe, became critical.

 As winter approached, Lake Ladoga, to the east of the city, froze.
 From December 1941, supplies of foodstuffs, fuel and medicine came through by convoys of trucks, a hazardous journey over thin ice and through enemy bombardment.
 What was brought in on this ‘Road of Life’, although vital, was only ever a fraction of what was needed.